Harper hit in face, leaves game as Phils beat Cardinals 5-3

 Harper left the game in the sixth inning after getting hit in his left cheek on a 96.9 mph fastball from left-handed reliever Génesis Cabrera (0-1).

+Harper posted a video on Instagram that said: “Everything came back good.
+The face is still there.
+See ya soon.”

 The All-Star slugger picked himself up and walked off the field, blood dripping from a cut near the side of his nose.

+“He went to the hospital to get a CT scan.
+We’re awaiting the news.
+We just pray that everything is OK there.
+We hope there’s no fractures,” Phillies manager Joe Girardi said.
+“He was bleeding.
+He’s a tough character.
+Say a prayer.”

 Matt Joyce came in to run for Harper, who is in the third year of a $330 million, 13-year deal.

 Cabrera hit the next batter, Didi Gregorius, with a 94 mph fastball.
-Phillies manager Joe Girardi came out of the dugout to argue with plate umpire Chris Segal and was ejected.
+Girardi came out of the dugout to complain to plate umpire Chris Segal and was ejected.

+“I’ve been hit in the face, broke my nose.
+It’s scary,” Girardi said.
+“I don’t think he did it on purpose.
+I’m not saying that.
+But for the protection of the players, he has to go.”

+“I’m very sorry for Bryce Harper,” Cabrera said.
+“I want to again to apologize to all of the action that happened, especially to Harper.
+I really wish him the best and I hope he has a speedy recovery.
+The game got away from me.
+I’m really sorry for everything that happened.
+It was not intentional.”

+Under the three-batter minimum rule for relievers, Cabrera had to stay in.
 McCutchen followed with his RBI single.

 The Phillies added their final run in the seventh on a sacrifice fly by Gregorius.